AceDataCloud/PixverseAPI/README.md

 Field descriptions are as follows:

-- success: Whether the generation was successful, if successful then `true`, otherwise `false`
+- success: Indicates whether the generation was successful; if successful, it is `true`, otherwise it is `false`.
-- task_id: The ID of this generation task
+- task_id: The ID of this generation task.
-- trace_id: The tracking ID of this generation task
+- trace_id: The tracking ID of this generation task.
 - data: A list containing detailed information about the generated video.
-  - id: The unique ID of the generated video, which can be used for subsequent expansion generation
+  - id: The unique ID of the generated video, which can be used for subsequent extensions.
-  - first_frame: The link to the first frame image of the video
+  - first_frame: The link to the first frame image of the video.
-  - last_frame: The link to the last frame image of the video
+  - last_frame: The link to the last frame image of the video.
-  - video_width: The width of the video result
+  - video_width: The width of the video result.
-  - video_height: The length of the video result
+  - video_height: The height of the video result.
-  - prompt: The prompt word for this video generation task
+  - prompt: The prompt for this video generation task.
-  - model: The model used for this video generation task
+  - model: The model used for this video generation task.
-  - video_url: The video link for this video generation task
+  - video_url: The video link for this generation task.
-  - template_id: The ID of the template effects used in the video
+  - template_id: The ID of the template effects used in the video.
-  - template_name: The name of the template effects used in the video
+  - template_name: The name of the template effects used in the video.
-  - asset_id: The ID of the character used in the video
+  - asset_id: The ID of the character used in the video.
-  - asset_name: The name of the character used in the video
+  - asset_name: The name of the character used in the video.
-  - style: The style of this video generation task
+  - style: The style of this video generation task.
-  - aspect_ratio: The size of this video
+  - aspect_ratio: The size of this video.
-  - extended: Whether this video is an extended generation, 0 means it is not an extended generation, otherwise it is an extended generation
+  - extended: Indicates whether this video is an extended generation; 0 means it is not an extended generation, otherwise it is an extended generation.

 ### Custom First and Last Frame Video Generation

 If you want to customize the first and last frames for video generation, you can input the links to the first and last frame images:

-At this time, the `frame` field can accept content similar to the following:
+At this point, the `frame` field can accept content similar to the following:

 - First frame image
   <p><img src="https://cdn.acedata.cloud/c7zzmb.png" width="500" class="m-auto"></p>